West Virginia Players to Watch Against Maryland - First Round

 West Virginia's Last Game

-In its previous game, West Virginia lost to Kansas on Thursday, 78-61.
-Its leading scorer was Stevenson with 13 points.
+On Thursday, in its most recent game, West Virginia lost to Kansas 78-61.
+With 13 points, Stevenson was its top scorer.

 |Name